hxt-us/cornstack/README.md

 ## ℹ️ About
-* 🌽 **CORNSTACK** is a large-scale high-quality (text, code) pairs dataset for training and fine-tuning embedding models and re-rankers for code retrieval via contrastive learning.
+* 🌽 **CoRNStack** is a large-scale high-quality (text, code) pairs dataset for training and fine-tuning embedding models and re-rankers for code retrieval via contrastive learning.
-* We train **CodeRankEmbed**, a 137M bi-encoder, on 🌽 **CORNSTACK** and demonstrate considerably higher performance on a variety of code retrieval benchmarks, with substantial gains over current state-of-the-art code embedding models.
+* We train **CodeRankEmbed**, a 137M bi-encoder, on 🌽 **CoRNStack** and demonstrate considerably higher performance on a variety of code retrieval benchmarks, with substantial gains over current state-of-the-art code embedding models.
-* By leveraging 🌽 **CORNSTACK**, we are the first to finetune LLMs as code rerankers. **CodeRankLLM**, our 7B code reranker, considerably improves performance over the retriever.
+* By leveraging 🌽 **CoRNStack**, we are the first to finetune LLMs as code rerankers. **CodeRankLLM**, our 7B code reranker, considerably improves performance over the retriever.

 ## 📖 More About CORNSTACK